 - As a result of social media, there are also people talking openly about mental health such as depression and anxiety.
 Young people are also more likely to be exposed to friends, family and celebrities being diagnosed with an illness.
 Unfortunately, research shows that people are reluctant to speak out about mental illness but it is important to get support.
 (Insider.com)

 Resilient kids.
 Advice around creating resilience in your children

 When creating a course around resilience in children, I soon realised the importance of teaching them problem-solving skills and the ability to handle difficult situations.
 In a survey released by NHS digital, it showed a rise in young peoples’ mental health.

-One is eight young people aged between 5-19 years old have been diagnosed with mental health problems.
+One in eight young people aged between 5-19 years old has been diagnosed with mental health problems.
 Anxiety and depression have risen by 48% since 2004.
 We have a duty to help teach kids the concept of resilience and arm them so they can handle challenges and solve problems.